Late summer rains, private food supplies limit impact of North Korea drought

 The U.N.
 Security Council unanimously agreed to a range of new measures including imposing a ban on the country’s textile exports and capping imports of crude oil and fuel.

-Gasoline and diesel prices rose sharply since the nuclear test, market data analyzed by Reuters on Monday showed.
+Gasoline and diesel prices rose sharply since the nuclear test, market data analysed by Reuters on Monday showed.

 The sanctions were likely to hit essential items such as oil, sugar, salt, vinegar and milk powder, which are imported, controlled centrally and distributed via state shops at subsidized prices, the WFP said.

-But in contrast to more developed countries, agriculture in North Korea relies much more on mass-mobilization of workers rather than mechanization such as harvesters and tractors.
+But in contrast to more developed countries, agriculture in North Korea relies much more on mass-mobilisation of workers rather than mechanisation such as harvesters and tractors.

 So while a lack of oil would likely slow the harvest, the overall impact would not be significant, according to Linda Lewis of the American Friends Service Committee, an NGO running farm projects in North Korea.